 Who volunteers: SNUG volunteers come from a variety of backgrounds and age groups.
 The majority of our volunteers are undergraduate students from the University of Newcastle, studying a range of disciplines including Education, Physiotherapy, Speech Pathology, Occupational Therapy, Social Work, Psychology, and Nursing.
 Most volunteers train with us in their first or second year of university and stay with us until they graduate.
 We have over 60 active volunteers on our database at present.

 Selection process: Anyone can apply to become a SNUG volunteer by completing the SNUG Program Volunteer Expression of Interest form (PDF, 127KB).
 Volunteers must then attend a comprehensive training program.
 All volunteers undergo required Working with Children and Criminal Record checks.
 Volunteers are selected for their caring attitudes and ability to relate to others.
 Please read the SNUG Program Volunteer Position Description (PDF, 131KB) for more information.

-Benefits of volunteering: This is a unique opportunity for volunteers to gain knowledge and skills in working with children with special needs and their families.
+Benefits of volunteering: This is a unique opportunity for volunteers to gain knowledge and skills in working with children with rare medical conditions and their families.
 Volunteers are able to interact with the families in a relaxed environment, allowing a rare insight into their strengths, daily challenges and joys.
 Volunteers are provided with comprehensive training and ongoing support within a multi-disciplinary team.
 Past and current volunteers have spoken highly and passionately about their time with the SNUG program.
 In turn, SNUG staff, families and visiting professionals have frequently commented at the enthusiasm, energy and compassion our volunteers consistently display.

 Volunteering for SNUG: Within SNUG, 25 new volunteers have been trained over 2017-18 (so far), with more training later in 2018.
 These volunteers are all students at The University of Newcastle, from a range of disciplines including: Occupational Therapy, Speech Pathology, Psychology, Physiotherapy, Medicine, Social work and Arts/Law.
 Most volunteers train with us in their first or second year of university and stay with us until they graduate.
 We have 60 active volunteers on our database at present.